 - Space management - involves property owners including Council keeping spaces well maintained and used.

 Tips to stay safe online during COVID-19 can be found here: https://www.esafety.gov.au/key-issues/covid-19

 Cyber safety has become an increasingly important aspect of keeping our communities safe.
 Council is committed to raising awareness of the risks the internet may pose for people of all ages.

-The internet can be an excellent source of information and entertainment, however it is important to be aware of the many risks that internet users can face and how to minimise these risks, particularly for children and teenagers.
-It is important to teach your kids how to be a responsible cyber citizen.
-Some of the issues kids may face when using the internet include:
+The internet is an excellent source of information and entertainment however it is important to be aware of the many risks and how to minimise these, particularly for children and teenagers.
+It is important to teach young people how to be a responsible cyber citizen.
+Issues children may face when using the internet include:

-Safer Internet Day is held each 5 February.
+Safer Internet Day is annually held on 5 February.

 For more information about what to look out for and where to get help, visit NSW Police.

 - Lock up when you leave - make sure you lock your doors, windows and outside gates whenever you go out, and consider locking up when you're home.